eyereasoner/eye/reasoning/arcus/slide33/README.md

-# 🦉 OWL Restriction Reasoning in eyelet
+# 🦉 OWL Restriction Reasoning in arcus

-This eyelet logic model demonstrates how to **simulate OWL restrictions** using RDF Turtle and N3 Logic — specifically, the behavior of the `owl:allValuesFrom` constraint.
+This arcus logic model demonstrates how to **simulate OWL restrictions** using RDF Turtle and N3 Logic — specifically, the behavior of the `owl:allValuesFrom` constraint.

-It shows how eyelet can derive class memberships and enforce OWL-style reasoning over RDF graphs using scoped negation and logical surfaces.
+It shows how arcus can derive class memberships and enforce OWL-style reasoning over RDF graphs using scoped negation and logical surfaces.

 See slide 33 example from https://www.slideshare.net/PatHayes/blogic-iswc-2009-invited-talk